tc-silvas/data-eng-task/README.md

 ### 2. Verify Aggregation

 Check if the data is aggregated correctly by verifying the `events/aggregated/daily_users` directory.
-If the directory contains folders partitioned by day, the aggregation is correct:
+If the directory contains folders partitioned by day, the script has run successfully, run:

 ```bash
 ls events/aggregated/daily_users